jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

-That example came with this note: _"A command handler only returns an acknowledgement of the success or failure of a command; you should not use it to query or report in the domain state."_
+There is this note that goes with that example: _"A command handler only returns an acknowledgement of the success or failure of a command; you should not use it to query or report in the domain state."_

 Now, if you have encountered some relatively older examples of a command handler, like the [ones given by Steven van Deursen](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/), you might have learned that command handlers should not return anything, or that they should return `void`, like in this example: